saru-tora/anansi/README.md

 Contributing
 ------------

 Bug reports and feature requests are welcome.
+Please open an issue before submitting any pull requests.